SQL Linter

 SQL linters are automated tools that scan SQL code for various issues.
 They act as a sort of proofreader for your SQL, ensuring your code is not only functional but also follows best practices.
 Think of them as a static analysis tool for SQL, similar to linters for programming languages like Python or JavaScript.
 They can catch syntax errors, style violations, potential performance bottlenecks, and even security vulnerabilities.
 This proactive approach to code review saves time and effort in the long run by catching problems early in the development cycle.
 Linters can also enforce coding standards within a team, promoting consistency and maintainability across projects.
 By highlighting potential issues, linters help you write cleaner, more efficient, and secure SQL code.

-Why sql linter is important
+Why SQL Linter is important

 SQL linters are crucial for maintaining code quality and preventing errors in SQL applications.
 They help ensure consistency, readability, and performance, ultimately leading to more robust and maintainable database systems.
 Using linters is a best practice for professional SQL development.